 The first step in this process is buying a Windows 10 license.
-As Windows 7 users can no longer upgrade to

-Currently, you can buy Windows 10 ProfessionalYou also can This is a nice option if you’re budget conscious and don’t need features like Windows Sandbox or Bitlocker.
+Step 2: Browse your options.
+Most people will need to buy a Windows 10 product key through Microsoft or any other authorized retailer.
+Currently, you can buy Windows 10 Professional for the price of $200 over at the Microsoft Store.
+You also can find Windows 10 Home for less at $140.
+This is a nice option if you’re budget-conscious and don’t need features like Windows Sandbox or Bitlocker.

 If you’re choosing to buy Windows 10 through Microsoft, you’ll notice two options.
-You can download the operating system to your machine as an ISO file, or you also can choose the USB option.
-If going with this USB option, you will have a copy of
+You can download the OS to your machine as an ISO file, or you can choose the USB option.

 Either way, you’ll see a few prompts.
 One prompt will let you know about problematic apps or services that might conflict with Windows 10.
 It’s up to you to address these issues.

-- How to factory reset Windows
+- How to remove a login password on Windows 11